Air Fryer Brats

 How to cook brats in the air fryer

 Step 1- Assemble.
-Add the uncooked brats in a single layer in the air fryer basket.
+Add the uncooked brats to the air fryer basket in a single layer.

 Step 2- Air fry.
-Cook the brats for 10 minutes (flipping halfway through), or until they are cooked nicely without burning the edges.
+Cook the brats for 9 to 10 minutes (flipping halfway through), or until they are cooked nicely without burning the edges.

 Arman’s recipe tips

-• Flip the brats halfway through.
-Although not mandatory, I flip them halfway through just so both sides get ample browning.
+- Flip halfway for even browning.
+Although not mandatory, I turn them halfway through just so both sides get ample browning.

 Frequently asked questions